keerthivasan-devflow/react-basics/react-dev/notes/08-Classy.md

 7. Is it possible to use `this.setState()` anywhere within a class component?
 Yes.
 8. Why is it not recommended to update the state directly?
 What are the consequences?
 9. When does a React component re-render?
 10. componentWillUnmount() - When does it happen? usually while navigating from one page to another page because React is a Single Page Application.
-Everything renders on a single page without refreshing or reloading the page.
+Everything renders on a single page without refreshing or reloading the page. - Major disadvantages of SPA

 45.00 start to continue...